CoderDojoSV/Math-Track/README.md

 1. If the number is divisible by 4 - let's call this A
 2. If the number is divisible by 7 - let's call this B

-But sometimes we want to skip the line and sometimes we just want to print the number.
+  But sometimes we want to skip the line and sometimes we just want to print the number:

 3. If both A and B - this is the overlapped part of the Venn Diagram
 4. If neither A nor B - this is everything outside the circles in the Venn Diagram